Last updated: July 2026

 - Best for small-town North Idaho character: Spirit Lake

-- Best for acreage, privacy, and outdoor access: Athol
+- Best for acreage, privacy and outdoor access: Athol, Cataldo and Rose Lake

-- Best for South Lake Coeur d’Alene waterfront lifestyle: Harrison, Rockford Bay, Conkling Park, Worley
+- Best for South Lake Coeur d’Alene waterfront lifestyle: Harrison, Rockford Bay, Conkling Park and Worley

 - Best for Lake Pend Oreille recreation appeal: Bayview